JISyed/jisyed.github.io/about/index.md

 comments: false
 ---

 Jibran I. Syed (a.k.a.
-Jishenaz) is a coder who specialized in game development.
+Jishenaz) is a coder who is specializing in game and mobile development.

 He works with gameplay code, game engine technology, sometimes mobile development, and on rare occasions: art.
-More than art, he loves the emerging interections between art and technology.
+More than art, he loves the emerging interactions between art and technology.

 From time to time, Jibran will share his projects here, along with ideas, and something random once in a while.